jomicm/scheduler/README.md

 3. Start the Webpack Development Server using the `npm start` command.
 The app will be served at <http://localhost:8000/>.
 4. Go to <http://localhost:8000/> in your browser.
 5. You should have running also `scheduler-api` at <http://localhost:8001/>
+6. You have to have a local Postgres database named scheduler_development.

 ## Functionality